RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #567, #568

+Started diving into adding logging to the NLP extension and got sucked into refactoring it like a lot to simplify how it works.
+So yeah...
+I'm in the course of adding logging AND refactoring.
+But I need to step away before I get too sucked in.

 ## #566

 Well I tried to improve and debug the dedupe tool, but when all was said and